fab2s/SoUuid/README.md

 ## Why waist one entire null byte ?

 Well, as you may have noticed, a null byte (`\0`) is used to distinguish random identifier from user defined identifier.
 It's pretty clear that some _headache_ could be invested into using fewer space for that purpose.
-But, at the very least and with no identifier, SoUuid still uses 8 bytes of entropy to protect each microseconds, and this _at least_ matches the best _theoretical_ level of guarantees obtained with existing PHP implementations of the RFC.
+But, at the very least and with no identifier, SoUuid still uses 8 bytes of entropy to protect each microseconds, and this _at least_ matches the best _theoretical_ level obtained with existing PHP implementations of the RFC.

 I say _theoretical_ because this implies that these implementations actually gather microseconds, which does not seems so obvious when you look at the details.